MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/nodejs/quick-to-azure.md

 # Implement a CI/CD process to build and deploy your Node.js app to Azure

-VSTS provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your Node.js apps.
+Azure Pipelines provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your Node.js apps.
 This quickstart shows how to set up CI and CD to deploy a Node.js app to an Azure web app.
-You create the web app using the Azure CLI, then set up CI/CD in VSTS.
+You create the web app using the Azure CLI, then set up CI/CD in Azure Pipelines.
-In the CI process, you use Gulp to run Mocha tests.
+In the CI process, you use gulp to run Mocha tests.

 ![node.js web app](_img/nodejs-web-app.png)